tlswg/tls13-spec/draft-ietf-tls-tls13.md

 received prior to a "close_notify", the receiver cannot know that all the data that was sent has been received.

-Unless some other fatal alert has been transmitted, each party is required to send a "close_notify" alert before closing the write side of the connection.
+Each party is REQUIRED to send a "close_notify" alert before closing the write side of the connection, unless some other fatal alert has been transmitted.
 The other party MUST respond with a "close_notify" alert of its own and close down the connection immediately, discarding any pending writes.
 The initiator of the close need not wait for the responding "close_notify" alert before closing the